An Important Early Map of the Northwest

-Rare 1864 edition of this rare map of the Pacific Northwest, first published by John Arrowsmith in London in 1859, one of the earliest separate maps to focus on British Columbia.
+First state of this rare map of the Pacific Northwest, published by John Arrowsmith in London in 1859, one of the earliest separate maps to focus on British Columbia.

 The map extends to the area north of Ketchikan, Alaska, the northern bend in the Finlay River, the Peace River, Ft.
 Assiniboine and Edmonton, Alberta, east to Flathead Lake Montana, and south to include the Columbia River and Lewis Fork, including Walla Walla and Oregon City.